Crabronid Hub

 Each of the tables below opens as a downloadable pdf.

-This cheat sheet for Australian spheciformes is my primary reference tool for crabronids.
+This summary sheet for Australian spheciformes is my primary reference tool for crabronids.
 It presents a simplified guide to subfamilies, tribes and other generic groupings.

 Note: the blog post ‘Sand wasp puzzles: Part 1’) includes labelled images of field photos illustrating many of the characters referred to in the spheciformes table.